pytorch/pytorch.github.io/_mobile/ios.md

 ```
  Finally, disable bitcode for your target by selecting the Build Settings, searching for **Enable Bitcode**, and set the value to **No**.

-## API Docs
+### API Docs

 Currently, the iOS framework uses the Pytorch C++ front-end APIs directly.
-The C++ document can be found here [https://pytorch.org/cppdocs/](https://pytorch.org/cppdocs/).
+The C++ document can be found [here](https://pytorch.org/cppdocs/).
 To learn more about it, we recommend exploring the [C++ front-end tutorials](https://pytorch.org/tutorials/advanced/cpp_frontend.html) on PyTorch webpage.
 In the meantime, we're working on providing the Swift/Objective-C API wrappers to PyTorch.

 ### Custom Build